MartinEesmaa/VVCEasy/README.md

 # VVCEasy (Windows (Full), Mac and Linux (partial)
 VVCEasy is that you don't have to compile or/and coding to encode VVC (known as Versatile Video Codec).
-Simple.
-Easy.
-Encode.
-Decode
+Simple, Easy, Encode and Decode.

 VVCEasy comes to one-easy of ffmpeg, vvenc, vvdec and YUView.